+.
 As surprising as it may seem, not all bacteria are bad for you!
 Some bacteria may actually help you stay healthy, and these are what we call probiotics.
-Natural probiotics are found in your digestive tract and are known to reduce inflammation, support the immune system, promote healthy digestion, maintain clear skin, and help your body fight off a number of diseases.
-Researchers and physicians have been observing the benefits of this type of “good bacteria” for years and the positive contribution it can make to your overall health and wellness has become increasingly evident.
+Natural probiotics are found in your digestive tract and are known to reduce inflammation, support the immune system, promote healthy digestion, maintain clear skin.
+They help your body fight off a number of diseases.
+Researchers and physicians have been observing the benefits of this type of “good bacteria” for years.
+And the positive contribution it can make to your overall health and wellness has become increasingly evident.

 The Cleaveland Clinic refers to probiotics as “live bacteria and yeasts that are called ‘the good’ microorganisms because they benefit the body, specifically the digestive system”.
-Whilst we often associate bacteria with “germs”, they can actually be instrumental in helping your body to function at its best.
+Whilst we often associate bacteria with “germs”, they can be instrumental in helping your body to function at its best.
 Probiotics support your immune system by increasing nutrient absorption and helping your body to fight off infection.
-By helping your gut to stay healthy, probiotics also contribute to the production of Vitamin B12 (which people are often deficient in) and increased enzyme production to eradicate bad bacteria.
+By helping your gut to stay healthy, probiotics also contribute to the production of Vitamin B12 and increased enzyme production to eradicate bad bacteria.

 According to experts in this field, your gut flora balance should be about 85% of good bacteria vs 15% bad bacteria.
-When an imbalance occurs, it means you have too much “bad” fungus, bacteria, or yeast in your body that’s having a negative impact.
+When an imbalance occurs, you have too much “bad” fungus, bacteria, or yeast in your body.
 It’s only in recent years that a lack of sufficient probiotic intake has become a problem for many.
 In the past, most people had enough probiotics in their diets from eating fresh foods and also the practice of food fermentation to prevent spoiling.

-However, our 21st-century diet has reduced our probiotic intake, since food fermentation is no longer necessary for preserving food, and we’ve lost the benefits of those important probiotics as a result.
+However, our 21st-century diet has reduced our probiotic intake.
+Food fermentation is no longer necessary for preserving food, and we’ve lost the benefits of those important probiotics.
 Increased sanitation in agriculture (soaking foods with chlorine) and refrigeration has also contributed a great deal to this problem.

 Healthy Gut = Healthy Immune System

 The key to rebalancing your gut flora is to consume more probiotic foods and supplements to regain proper balance in your system.
 Since such a large percentage of your health originates in your gut, it’s clear that optimizing gut health is essential for maintaining your overall health and well-being.
-Avoiding the enemies of good bacteria such as sugar, alcohol, and stress, are among the first steps in promoting good gut health and preventing the onset of/treating digestive issues such as acid reflux and IBS.
+Avoiding enemies of good bacteria such as sugar, alcohol, and stress, are the first steps in promoting good gut health.
+Whilst preventing the onset of/treating digestive issues such as acid reflux and IBS.

 How to Increase Your Probiotic Intake